DarshanASC6/RemindMe/README.md

 2. Enter how long until you're reminded to do them.
 (Ex: How many minutes until I remind you?
 5 (minutes until the reminder))

+# Note: The program will ask you for time based on your last request and work backwards.
+For example, my requests could be "eat, sleep, drink some water" and it would ask me when I want to drink water, sleep, and eat, in that order.

 3. Wait to be reminded via a pop-up window

 # To-Do: